Mrs. Cristina Casciato, Assistant Principal of Curriculum

 - participate in hands-on music activities

-We have two full time PE teachers and two full time PE technicians.
+We have two full-time PE teachers and one full-time PE technician.

 The Physical Education curriculum has been designed to meet the Florida State Standards.
 These standards include: movement competency, cognitive abilities, lifetime fitness, responsible behaviors, and values.
 Students are scheduled for PE 150-minutes per week and should wear the appropriate clothing and shoes for an active student.